ktoanphan/video-player-react/README.md

 This will create a node_modules folder in the project root directory which contains all the necessary modules in order to run the app.

-In the project directory, you can run:
+Then, in the project directory, you can run:

 ### `yarn start`